 When the show became a huge hit, Alabama 3 brought their act to America, where they played a series of shows.

 As detailed in the liner notes for the album, this song samples "Tell Me" by Howlin' Wolf, "Standing at the Burying Ground" by Mississippi Fred McDowell, and "Mannish Boy" by Muddy Waters.
 Howlin' Wolf, under his real name Chester Burnett, is a credited writer on the song along with four members of Alabama 3.

-In the US, the band used the name A3 for legal reasons, as the Country band Alabama threatened a lawsuit (even "Bama 3" and "Alabaman 3" were denied).
-The name Alabama 3 derives from a 1930s case involving two black men were lynched after being accused of raping a white woman.
+In the US, the band used the name A3 for legal reasons because the country band Alabama threatened a lawsuit (even "Bama 3" and "Alabaman 3" were denied).
+The name Alabama 3 derives from a 1930s case involving two black men who were lynched after being accused of raping a white woman.
 The men were called the "Alabama 2" in the media.

 At the 1999 Emmy awards, the house orchestra played a version of this every time a Sopranos actor or writer won an award.
 It was played many times that night.

 There is a degree of irony in this song that made it apropos for The Sopranos, which is about a Mafia family and their emotional struggles.
 As Jake Black explained in The Times of London: "It's totally ironic that we, who disapprove of anything villains do, should be picked for the theme song of a show that shows the human side of villains.
 You see the guy knocking f--k out of someone... but he's got heart.
 All the while the guy's controlling thousands of people's lives, squeezing them.
 So that is ironic."